alexpdp7/proxmox-k8s/README.md

 $ while true ; do date ; ssh -o ConnectTimeout=5 core@<fqdn> journalctl -xe -u install_k8s.service -f ; sleep 1 ; done
 ```

 The system will reboot twice before being ready.
 Until after the first reboot, SSH is not available.
+The whole process should take less than 10 minutes.

 Obtain the kubectl config: